abij/car_lookup_slackbot/README.md

 #### TODO's:

-- More secure incoming connection
+- Make the bot Workspace independend: Its now for a single Workspace (Xebia) using one fileshare with a single csv-file.
-    - Use `from slackeventsapi import SlackEventAdapter` see: https://github.com/slackapi/python-slack-events-api
+- Make API calls in parallel to reduce total time for a request.
+(A slack command must answer in 3 sec.)
-    - Include LetsEncrypt for a valid TLS connection.
+- Security:
-    - Validate events from Slack
+    - Limit the incoming traffic from Slack or validate event hashes.
-- Use a single command `/kenteken` and not also `/my_car` and use an english name, I like: `/car` simple and short!
+    - Add an TSL-certificate using letsencrypt
-- Make the bot Workspace independend: Its now for a single Workspace (Xebia) using one fileshare with a single csv-file
+    - Pin Slack SSL certification.